kevin931/CytofDR/README.md

 ```

 ## Special Cases with R
-There are a few special cases that are not supported by the main python programs since they are implemented with R.
+There are a few special cases that are not supported by the main python programs since they are implemented with R. Installation of R itself and R packages are required for both R scripts.
+Please see the appropriate sections for installation.
 ### Diffusion Map

-Currently, we only included the implementation of diffusion map in R with the ``destiny`` package.
-To run diffusion map, you will need to install ``destiny`` from ``bioconductor``. ``diffmap.R`` requires three mandatory commandline arguments: the path to original file, the distance metric, and the directory to save the file.
+To run diffusion map, you will need to run ``diffmap.R``, which requires three mandatory commandline arguments: the path to original file, the distance metric, and the directory to save the file.

 ```shell
 Rscript diffmap.R \